 Video – NZ Work Visa Immigration Policy Changes August 2017

-If you want apply on your own then simply… Click on the Link below to visit the official New Zealand Immigration website NZ Immigration
+If you want to apply on your own then simply… Click on the link below to visit the official New Zealand Immigration website NZ Immigration

 Plus establish the number of points you have at the moment and how points you require to qualify for New Zealand Residency.

 While you are on the Immigration website I would advise you to register as this gives you access to more detailed information.

 Once you are registered and logged on you will have access to all the information required to start filling out and presenting Your New Zealand Residency application for consideration.